eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 If you work with Appsody projects in Codewind for VS Code, you might receive messages that state, `Failed to attach to remote debuggee VM` or `Failed to attach debugger` when you start a project in debug mode.

 **Workaround** Run the `Attach Debugger` action manually:
+1. After you create a project, wait for VS Code to display, `Running [Build succeeded]`.
-1. Right-click the project and select **Restart in Debug Mode**.
-You might receive an error message that states, `Failed to attach to remote debuggee VM` or `Failed to attach debugger`.
+2. Then, right-click the project and select **Restart in Debug Mode**.
-2. Right-click on the project and select `Attach Debugger`.
+3. Allow the process to finish.
+It fails, and a connection exception window appears.
+4. A message displays, `Restarting <my_project> into debug mode`.
+Wait for this restart notification to disappear.
+5. To manually set the debugger, click the **Debug** tab and then the **Play** button.
+The debugger is successfully attached to the project if the message bar displays, `Debug appsody-mp (codewind-workspace) Cloud Code -- NORMAL --`.

 <!--
 Action/Topic: Appsody with Codewind